 Dates and Locations:

 During four of these five days we will train for several hours at various intensities, focusing on natural movement techniques which will benefit any athlete at any level.
 This is the fitness workshop part of the program.
 I will be teaching many of the skills and drills I have learned from the natural movement system, MovNat.
 I have been involved with MovNat for several years now and feel the value of the natural “real world” movement and conditioning is vital if you want to perform your best, both mentally and physically.

 During two of these days I will assess and treat you per my style of health care.
 I use a type of manual muscle testing often referred to as applied kinesiology to determine where there are imbalances in the body, whether structural, nutritional, hormonal, or other, and then figure out natural ways to correct these imbalances.
 Watch a video here to see one typical assessment procedure.
 Often I am using some form of trigger-point therapy (myofascial release), or nutrient therapy to make these corrections, along with dietary, exercise, and lifestyle modifications.
 Many of the techniques I use are those I have developed over my past fifteen years in practice.
 I can honestly say that not once has a patient ever said, “I’ve had this done before”, and most of my patients travel several hours to see me.
 I am not the type of doctor that someone sees weekly, or even monthly, so you will get a lot out these sessions – see the testimonials below from past workshop participants.

 Prior to MovNat, my training was primarily in endurance, specifically Ironman triathlons.
 I have completed 16 Ironman races, six of which were at the World Championship in Kona, HI.
 The other triathlons, road races, cycling events, and trail races I have competed in over the past 20+ years is – well, many.
 I no longer race triathlons, for a variety of reasons, but focus my training on trail running, MovNat, and other “natural movement” training programs.
-I am a Level II MovNat Certified Trainer (MCT) and also attended the very intense four-day Level III training program.
+I am a Level II MovNat Certified Trainer (MCT) and have also attended the very intense four-day Level III training program.
 (I am currently 2 of the 12 skills short of becoming a Level III Trainer.)
 I have been to three multi-day MovNat workshops/retreats, two in West Virginia for five days each as well as a seven day workshop in Thailand.
 I am also certified in MovNat Combatives.

 Combined, MovNat training fits in well with my practice since the skills are, well – natural.
 They enhance and support the treatment and will make you a more fit and healthy individual – and athlete.
 I’ve had many discussions and training sessions with MovNat’s founder, Erwan Le Corre, and his master instructor, Vic Verdier, regarding this unique compatibility.
 You can also read their testimonials.